MekManager/skunkworks/MinimalApp/README.md

 the events weren't imperative.

 The *"components"*, such as they are, feel a bit error prone.
 They're just template strings.
-They're way faster than imagined they would be.
-Granted, they're errors are pretty immediately obvious, but having no syntax highlighting for the layout (without lying to your editor and calling it an HTML file) will almost certainly create a bug or two.
+They're way faster than I imagined they would be.
+Granted, their errors are pretty immediately obvious, but having no syntax highlighting for the layout (without lying to your editor and calling it an HTML file) will almost certainly create a bug or two.